chauff/cse1500-web-transcripts/Lecture-node2.md

 One approach to solve this problem is the use of **Ajax**: the HTML code is *blank* in the sense that it does not contain any user-specific data.
 The HTML and JavaScript (and other resources) are sent to the client and the client makes an Ajax request to retrieve the user-specific data from the server-side.

-With **templating, we are able to directly send HTML with user-specific data to the client** and thus remove the extra request-response cycle that Ajax requires.
+With **templating, we are able to directly send HTML with user-specific data to the client** and thus remove the extra request-response cycle that Ajax requires:

 ![templating](img/L6-templating.png)